 Virtual assistants soak up administrative tasks to allow companies and busy executives to focus on higher-priority tasks.
 The demand for virtual assistants is rising as startups and small businesses tend towards virtual offices.

 Companies hire virtual assistants as a cost-saving measure since independent contractors are cheaper than full-time employees.

 Related article: How To Make Money Blogging In Canada

 - How to Get Started: Web design is a technical subject that requires training and considerable practice.
 There are many free online and paid courses to help you build this skill.
 Web design courses provide structured learning to help you learn faster.

 Web designers help businesses and individuals create beautiful and functional websites.
 They help their clients with the elements that determine a site’s branding and usability.
-Web designers use a variety of programs to define a website’s colors, fonts, layout, headings, and navigation.
+Web designers use a variety of programs to define a website’s colours, fonts, layout, headings, and navigation.

 Their job is to make websites attractive but still easy for visitors to find the information they need.
-Depending on where your interests lie, you might compliment your web design skills by learning to code.
+Depending on where your interests lie, you might complement your web design skills by learning to code.
 However, you can still get the job done without writing a single line of code.

 - Possible income: $16+ per hour